testdouble/mocktail/docs/support/glossary.md

 and make it easier for each unit to which they delegate to also operate at a single level of abstraction

-To illustrate, a dependency graph of a organized outside-in with delegators will often look like this, with only as many layers of delegators as are necessary to identify single-purpose units to implement domain logic:
+To illustrate, a dependency graph resulting from outside-in isolated TDD  will often look like this, with only as many layers of delegators as are necessary to identify single-purpose units to implement domain logic: